Model Explanation

 1 The SegFormer Architecture

 In the previous section we downloaded and prepared Sentinel-2 multispectral images together with their CLC+ Backbone land-cover labels.
-We now have patches of shape (14, H, W) — 14 spectral bands, height, width — each paired with a pixel-wise class mask.
+We now have patches of shape (14, H, W)14 input channels (12 L2A surface-reflectance bands plus NDVI and NDWI as derived layers), height, width — each paired with a pixel-wise class mask.
 The goal of this section is to understand the model that will turn those patches into segmentation maps.

 We use SegFormer, a Vision Transformer architecture designed specifically for semantic segmentation.
 SegFormer was introduced by Xie et al. (2021) in “SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers”.
 Its two key design choices make it both powerful and practical: